61 Virginis: Limits on additional planets

 As of 2012, "planets more massive than Saturn orbiting within 6 AU" were ruled out.
-The ESA has further ruled out Saturn-mass planets beyond that.
+The ESA has found no evidence for Saturn-mass planets beyond that.

-Additional data is needed to confirm the possibility of more sub-Saturn planets between 0.5 (really, 0.3) and 30 AU from the star.
+Additional data is needed to confirm the possibility of more sub-Saturn planets between 0.5 and 30 AU from the star.
 An Earth-mass planet in the star's habitable zone (which would still be too small to detect with current technology) remains possible.

-61 Virginis d

-61 Virginis d (abbreviated 61 Vir d, also designated HD 115617 d) is a candidate exoplanet orbiting 61 Virginis.
-61 Virginis d would have a minimum mass of 22.9 times that of Earth and orbits nearly one-half the distance to the star as Earth orbits the Sun with an eccentricity of 0.35.
-This planet would most likely be a gas giant like Uranus and Neptune.

-This planet was discovered on 14 December 2009 using a precise radial velocity method taken at Keck and Anglo-Australian Observatories.
-As of 2012 it had not been confirmed by measurements from HARPS, and a 2021 study found it to likely be a false positive, but a 2023 study did detect it based on an additional 10 years of radial velocity data.